Glitter (film): Retrospective analysis

 The ebullience of Glitter was dimmed by a ravenous means to diminish the joy of the project and revel in the perceived leveling of Carey's illustrious career.
 But after 20 years, the project is beginning to get the credit it deserves.
 The film is being elevated to a cult classic.

 Green also called the film a "beloved symbol of the tenacity, resilience, and innovativeness Carey has shown throughout her legendary career".
-Medium writer Richard LeBeau also commented on the film saying that the film was not "deserving of its designation as one of the worst films ever made".
+Medium writer Richard LeBeau also commented on the film, saying that the film was not "deserving of its designation as one of the worst films ever made".
 He stated that "Lanier's screenplay is painfully cliched at times" and that the director, Curtis Hall, made "some cringe-worthy choices after a strong opening segment".
 He added that the "vitriol spewed at [Carey] during this period of time wreaked of misogyny, racism, and mental health stigma and completely overlooked the role of national tragedy, corporate sabotage, and her personal struggles".

 Almost two decades after its release, Glitter began to attract wide reappraisal and praise from mainstream critics and has developed a cult following.
 Kara Brown of Jezebel praised Glitter and cited: "Mariah was ahead of us all and the time is now".
 Mike Waas of Idolator commented that Glitter was "a misunderstood [record]" and called it "the biggest pop music injustices of the 21st century".
-Daniel Welsh of MSN gave the album a positive feedback and felt that "the brilliance of Glitter has gone unappreciated for too long".
+Daniel Welsh of MSN gave the album positive feedback and felt that "the brilliance of Glitter has gone unappreciated for too long".
 In a later article for Complex, Michael Arceneaux described the album as "the perfect '80s tribute".
-In a Vulture article, Dee Lockett described this record as "undeniably ahead of its time even despite it being an homage to disco."
+In a Vulture article, Dee Lockett described the record as "undeniably ahead of its time even despite it being an homage to disco."